Keto French Onion Soup

 You don’t want to miss this even on keto so let me share my tricks to making quick keto croutons to add on top of your soup.

 A traditional French onion soup is not topped with small bread croutons but with a thin French baguette slice.

 French people eat baguettes daily, and the slice of baguette on top of the onion soup is most of the time a stale baguette that has hardened on the kitchen countertop.

 Then, we slice thin pieces of hard baguette and toast it in a bread toaster or oven to get it very hard and crispy.

 Finally, we spread fresh butter on the bread and rub a fresh garlic glove to flavor it.

-This is then added on top of the onion soup and French grated cheese: usually Emmental, gruyere, or swiss cheese, and broil in the oven.
+This is then added on top of the onion soup and grated cheese: usually Emmental, Gruyere, or Swiss cheese, and broil in the oven.

 Of course, you can’t eat regular French bread or croutons on a keto diet.
 But I have a few solutions for you to mimic crispy croutons into your soup.

-Then, release the bread cylinder and slice into thin bread slices.
+Then, release the bread cylinder and slice it into thin bread slices.
 The slices will be very soft so bring them into a bread toaster on high until crispy.